U.S. Stocks Drop on Worries About Growth

 By Paul Vigna and Max Bernhard

-The Dow Jones Industrial Average dropped nearly 600 points Wednesday as worries about a slowdown in the U.S. economy rattled markets to start the fourth quarter.
+The Dow Jones Industrial Average dropped nearly 600 points Wednesday on worries about a slowdown in the U.S. economy.

-Concerns about slowing global growth have resumed this week, shaking a bet among U.S. investors that the trade war-induced slowdown overseas wouldn't hit the domestic economy with the same force.
+Concerns about slowing global growth have resumed this week, shaking a bet among U.S. investors that the trade war-induced slowdown overseas wouldn't hit the U.S. as hard.

-That bet was upended after data Tuesday showed a gauge of U.S. factory activity contracted for the second consecutive month, falling to its lowest level since June 2009.

 The Dow industrials fell 533 points, or 2%, following a 1.3% decline Tuesday.
 Those declines put the index on pace for its worst start to quarter since the depths of the financial crisis in the fourth quarter of 2008, when it fell 19%.